 What is the difference between closing costs and required down payment?

 Closing costs are fees associated with the cost of obtaining a home loan.
-These fees include items such as the appraisal, lender origination fees, escrow handling charges, wire transfer fees, discount points, lender’s title insurance and prepaid taxes and insurance premiums.
+These fees include items such as the appraisal, lender origination fees, escrow charges, lender’s title insurance and prepaid taxes and insurance premiums.

 The down payment for a home is applied directly toward lowering your total loan amount.
-Normally based on a percentage of the total sales price, the amount is established by the agency loan program that the lender has chosen for your loan.
+Normally based on a percentage of the total sales price, the amount is established by the first mortgage loan product that the lender has chosen for your loan.

 How long does the process take?

-Lender’s should be able to close a loan in the same amount of time it takes to close a traditional mortgage loan.
+Lenders should be able to close a loan with the REI Home100 Program in the same amount of time it takes to close a traditional mortgage loan.

-Can I receive a gift for investment property or a second home?
+Can I receive assistance for investment property or a second home?

-No, the borrower must utilize the gift on their primary residence.
+No, the borrower must utilize the assistance on their primary residence.